 We continue to align ourselves with Social Accountability International (SAI) accredited suppliers for our fabrics and manufacturing and work closely with them to deliver on continuous improvements.
 SA 8000 is an international standard that ensures companies are doing right by their workers by addressing a range of issues from forced labour to occupational health and safety.
 Every step of the production process is held to the highest ethical standards, ensuring that everyone involved is treated with respect, fairness and dignity.

-Our cotton is grown from non-genetically modified seeds, organically farmed without harmful chemicals in India and certified under the National Programme for Organic Production Certified (NPOP).
-Developed by the Government of India, NPOP helps organisations implement farming techniques that do not hamper the reproductive regenerative capacity of the soil, including companion planting and crop rotations, which helps to preserve entire ecosystems.
+Our cotton is grown from non-genetically modified seeds, organically farmed without harmful chemicals in India and certified under the National Organic Programme (NOP).
+Developed by the Government of USA, NOP helps organisations implement farming techniques that do not hamper the reproductive regenerative capacity of the soil, including companion planting and crop rotations, which helps to preserve entire ecosystems.

 Oeko-Tex Standard 100